-Emily Conover’s current research interests include health policy, corruption and formal and informal labor markets, among other topics in applied microeconomics.
+Emily Conover’s current research interests include health policy, political economy, and labor markets in developing countries among other topics in applied microeconomics.
 She grew up in Colombia and came to the United States for her undergraduate studies at Wellesley College.
 She then studied economics at the University of Paris I Pantheon-Sorbonne and went on to earn her doctorate in economics from U.C.
 Berkeley.

 Recent Courses Taught

 Economic Development in Latin America

 - “Cash and Ballots: Conditional Transfers, Political Participation and Voting Behavior” with Roman Zarate, Adriana Camacho and Javier Baez, Economic Development and Cultural Change, forthcoming (available online).

 - “The impact of receiving SMS price and weather information on small scale farmers in Colombia” with Adriana Camacho, World Development, 2019, 123, article 104596